Off we go!

 One of the most basic rule mechanics of Dystopian Wars is the Initiative concept.
 Players roll off at the start of each turn, with the winner activating one of his squads first, then the next player, each player activating one squad at a time until all squads of all players have activated.

+This mechanic is different from most all GW games (Fantasy, 40K, Necromunda, Blood Bowl, basically all the games we play here), where players start and finish everything in their turn before passing the turn to their opponent.
 Now, the Initiative concept has as an obvious advantage that both players are almost constantly doing something.
 One of the drawbacks of, let’s call it GW’s way of doing it, is that for most of your opponent’s turn, I’m not doing anything.
 Taking Fantasy as a comparison, when it’s my opponent’s turn all I have to really pay attention to is the magic phase (deciding what to dispel, if anything) and the combat phase (where I can fight too, hurrah!).
 Especially if your opponent is a slow (thoughtful and considered or just excruciatingly slow?) player, this can lead to large parts of essentially waiting around, with nothing better to do than planning out what I will do in my turn.
 DW’s system eliminates this.

 While it’s true that when your opponent activates something in DW, there still is very little for me to do, this is less of a problem since activating a squadron (even a big one) isn’t nearly as time consuming as moving a horde Skaven army around.
 I’ll have just a bit of time to think about your move and how it’ll affect what I had planned to do, even less time to think about the consequences of your activation (i.e. damage to my ships) before it’s my turn to activate something again.
 This makes for very engaging gameplay, for both players.